knanne/knanne.github.io/README.md

   2. include an excerpt followed by `<!-- excerpt separator -->`
     - excerpt should be short and concise (not full sentence), it is used as post description in html cards
   3. utilize post navigation with sections
-    - include `sections: [Section One, Section Two]` in post yaml frontmatter
+    - include `sections: [Section One, Section Two]` in post yaml front matter
     - prepend each markdown heading with `<div class="heading" id="section_one"></div>`
     - remove sections from post properties to ignore navigation
   4. embed content